eict-pucmm/quiz-up/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings

-# How to test this:

-Example that should be erased when it's not neccesary To run this project you will need to:

-- `git pull`
-- `git checkout BRANCH_NAME`
-- if you installed some dependencies next line should be: `npm install`
-- `npm start`
-- Once you start the project do the things that needs to be follow to find expected behavior

 # Screenshots

 Can be deleted if it's not neccesary